Internal Medicine PGY-2 Pharmacy Residency

 Infectious Diseases

 This Infectious Diseases / Antimicrobial Stewardship rotation is designed to provide the resident with the opportunity to enhance their knowledge in the topics of microbiology, infectious disease states and their appropriate antimicrobial therapies, and strategies of promoting antimicrobial stewardship.
 The resident will have the chance to apply this knowledge after modeling by the preceptor by answering clinical questions from fellow providers and pharmacists and making direct recommendations to providers to optimize patient care.
-During this rotation, the resident will have the opportunity to co-precept a PGY1 resident.

 Medical Intensive Care Unit (MICU)